AndreuMatoses/amr-website-new/README.md

 ---
 permalink: /readme/
+layout: default
 ---

 # AMR Website Readme

 A new website for our Autonomous Multi-Robot Lab (AMR) at TU Delft.
 The webiste is built using Jekyll, [Boostrap 5 css](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and hosted on GitHub Pages.
-It builds automatically when a commit is pushed to the `main` branch. **It takes around a minute minutes** to build and for the changes to be reflected on the website.
+It builds automatically when a commit is pushed to the `main` branch. **It takes some minutes** to build and for the changes to be reflected on the website.
+Check the build progress in actions (github repo).

 > **Note:** Any file for projects, etc... can be either .md, or .html, just choose the most convenient and maintain the same frontmatter.